mrtztg/k8s-notes/README.md

   - No native support for TCP/UDP routing, Traffic splitting/weighting, Header manipulation, Authentication, Redirects, Rewriting, Rate limiting, Middleware, Websocket support, Custom error pages, Session affinity, CORS.
 Means we should define *Annotations*, which will make our Ingress config very locked in that specific Controller (like locked to Nginx Controller).
 Gateway API solved this problem.
 - In Gateway APIs, there are 3 personnas to manage.
 Means infra admin creates GatewayClass, Cluster Operator creates Gateway, And developers create like TLSRoute, HTTPRoute and etc.
   - ![Gateway API Personna](assets/images/100_gateway_api_personnas.png)
-- So, first we should create GatewayClass:
+- GatewayClass how Gateway implemented by Controller.
+So, first we should create GatewayClass:
   ```yaml
   apiVersion: gateway.networking.k8s.io/v1
   kind: GatewayClass